realm/realm-dart-samples/provider_shopper/README.md

 A modified Flutter sample application that uses Realm instead of in-memory collection.

-This is a Flutter sample app from [Flutter sample repo](https://github.com/flutter/samples/tree/master/provider_shopper) that shows a state management approach.
-This app is modified to be integrated with a local realm using [Realm Flutter](https://www.mongodb.com/docs/realm/sdk/flutter/).

 The Flutter sample and more details about how the application is structured can be found here https://github.com/flutter/samples/tree/master/provider_shopper.

 The [`catalog.dart`](https://github.com/realm/realm-dart-samples/blob/main/provider_shopper/lib/models/catalog.dart) contains the Realm sample code.